Before the Case

 Small Claims Advisors

 In California, each county's superior court has a Small Claims Advisor to help people with their small claims cases.
-This service is free of charge to you.
+This service is free.

-- The Small Claims Advisor cannot represent you in court nor serve as your attorney, but will help you by providing legal information you may need in order to represent yourself.
-The Small Claims Advisor may provide help to either side in a particular case.
+The Small Claims Advisor can't represent you in court nor act as your attorney, but can offer legal information you may need to represent yourself in court.
+The Small Claims Advisor may provide help to either side in a case.

 Get information about the Small Claims Advisor in the county where you live.